 Rather, I found compelling stories hiding in plain sight.
 The political corruption nobody else could prove.
 The environmental catastrophe that changed a way of life.
 The prison riot the government tried to cover up.
+A city coming to terms with the closure of the famous steel mill that was its identity.
 The uplifting story of hope you didn’t know existed.

-For me, journalism was — is — about honesty, integrity, and perseverance.
+For me, journalism was — is — about honesty, integrity, and changing lives with the truth.
 You get paid so little to do so much.
-For an idealist like me, that was the life.
 It shaped who I am.
-Or perhaps more accurately, it helped me to find and understand who I am.
-I never fell out of love with it.
+Or perhaps more accurately, it helped me find and understand who I am.

 Here are some of my clips.